MattisLind/teleprinterHat/README.md

 1. Shall only need 5V supply.
 The generation of up 120V DC is built into the device.
 Using a step-up converter.
 2. Low power consumption.
 No 6W 2kOhm resistor.
 Use PWM to control the current through the solenoid.
 3. Configurable for 60mA, 40mA and 20mA current loop.
-4. Automatically detect the line voltage to use based on line current and required rise time of current through coil.
-Measure what kinde of loop inductance there is and adapt to a possibly resistive remote.
+4. ~~Automatically detect the line voltage to use based on line current and required rise time of current through coil.
+Measure what kinde of loop inductance there is and adapt to a possibly resistive remote.~~ Deemed not possible with current design.
 5. Interface directly to RS-232-E levels on board. (option) using a MAX232 or equivalent and a couple of capacitors
 6. Interface directly to USB using FTDI chip on board (option)
 7. Do baudot to ASCII conversion locally.